jozefg/blog/posts/2015-08-26-type-in-type.md

  #-}` or whatever the flag is.
 The spirit of the development is the
  same though*

-In JonPRL I'm just going to prove this as a regular implication.
+In JonPRL, I'm just going to prove this as a regular implication.
 We have a proposition which internalizes membership and I'll demonstrate `not(member(U{i}; U{i}))` is provable (`U{i}` is how we say `Type` in JonPRL).
 It's the same logic as we had before.

 ## Background on JonPRL

-Before we can really get to the proof we want to talk about we should go through some of the more advanced features of JonPRL we need to use.
+Before we can really get to the proof we want to talk about, we should go through some of the more advanced features of JonPRL we need to use.